How to clean grout – for perfect tile lines

-The answer to how to clean grout can be a remarkably simple one.
-It could be sufficient to clean it along with the tile itself simply using water.
-However, it may need a little more than this and, if that’s the case, make up a solution of water and dish soap and apply using a microfiber cloth or microfiber mop in the case of floor tile.
+For light stains, it could be sufficient to clean the grout along with the tile itself using nothing but warm water.
+However, it may need a little more than this and, if that’s the case, make up a solution of water and dish soap and apply using a microfiber cloth, at Amazon or a microfiber mop in the case of floor tile.

 If you’re the owner of a shop vac, this can be a great answer to how to clean grout in floor tile.
 Apply an alkaline cleaner according to product instructions, then use the shop vac to lift the dirty water, recommends the TCNA.
 As well as getting rid of the water, the vac will lift the dirt from the grout.

 Follow that by rinsing, then use the shop vac again so no soap film is left behind, the experts say.